ctnadovich/ebrevet/README.md

 process.
 The app only needs to be activated at controls and does not require Internet data service at controls.
 If network access is available, the app will report control check in times for the rider to a central server.
-When the event is completed succefully, the app generates a unique Proof of Passage Certificate that is sharable on social media.
+When the event is completed successfully, the app generates a unique Proof of Passage Certificate that is sharable on social media.